getbraincloud/examples-unity/BCFishNet/BCFishnet.md

 - **Player Metadata Sync**
   - Players are assigned random colors and names.
   - This metadata is serialized and synced to all clients during session startup.
   - The lobby and game session can be joined in progress, syncing the client's assigned color and name.
+All colours placed allowed by game session user remain, even after host migration.

 - **Scene Flow**
   - Login → Lobby Selection → Matchmaking → Relay Connect → Game Start.